 What is emotional obsolescence?

-Emotional obsolescence is based on the concept of renewed desire.
-Companies, particularly in the fashion and fast-fashion sectors, create constantly renewed collections that trigger in consumers a feeling of weariness towards their own clothes or objects, even though they are still in perfect condition.
+Emotional obsolescence is based on the concept of renewed desire. ** ** companies, particularly in the fashion and fast fashion sectors, create constantly renewed collections that trigger in consumers a feeling of weariness towards their own clothing or objects, even though they are still in perfect condition.
 By touching on both aesthetics and psychology, this obsolescence manipulates the emotional bond consumers have with their products.
 The result: a psychological disaster that leads to increased consumption and a feeling of permanent frustration.

 Types of obsolescence: emotional, programmed and psychological

-Emotional obsolescence is part of a set of obsolescence types that also includes :
+Emotional obsolescence is part of a set of types of obsolescence which also includes:

-- Programmed obsolescence: where the product's lifespan is intentionally limited to encourage replacement, as in electronic devices for which spare parts are rare or inaccessible.
+- Programmed obsolescence: Where the product lifespan is intentionally limited to encourage replacement, as in electronic devices for which spare parts are rare or inaccessible.

 - Aesthetic obsolescence: Products are designed to follow trends, which change rapidly, especially in the fashion and technology sectors.

-- Psychological obsolescence: Consumers are conditioned to think that a product is outdated or less desirable when a new model appears.
+- Psychological obsolescence: Consumers are conditioned to think that a product is outdated or less desirable due to the appearance of a new model.

-Cultural and emotional****obsolescence adds another dimension: that of social pressure and constant comparison.
-Objects, clothes and everyday products become markers of status and taste, encouraging a cycle of consumption to keep up with trends.
+** cultural obsolescence** and emotional adds another dimension: that of social pressure and constant comparison.
+The objects, the clothes, the products of everyday life become markers of status and taste, encouraging a cycle of consumption to keep up with trends.

 In fashion, fast fashion is a blatant example of emotional obsolescence: clothes go out of fashion as soon as a new collection comes out.
-Consumers then feel pressure to constantly renew themselves, which leads to an ever-shortening emotional attachment to the objects they buy.
-The cycle is identical for technological products, where the demand for novelty is reinforced by minor aesthetic updates or functions of little use.
+Consumers then feel the pressure to constantly renew themselves, which leads to an increasingly short-lived emotional attachment to the objects they buy.
+The cycle is the same for technology products, where the demand for novelty is reinforced by minor aesthetic updates or features of little utility.

 Artificial intelligence and emotional obsolescence